-The County was not required and did not contribute to the EORP health insurance premium benefit plan for fiscal years 2023 through 2017.
-Information for fiscal years 2016 through 2014 is not available.
+The County was not required and did not contribute to the EORP health insurance premium benefit plan for fiscal years 2025 through 2017.
+Information for fiscal year 2016 is not available.

-Required supplementary information Schedule of County pension/OPEB contributions June 30, 2023
+Required supplementary information Schedule of County pension/OPEB contributions June 30, 2025